 - being observant about symptoms that might indicate a health problem (e.g., loss of appetite, new lumps and bumps anywhere on the body, lack of energy) and getting prompt and appropriate veterinary attention

 If your veterinarian wants to administer shots or to prescribe any kind of medication, always request a “Client Information Sheet” describing the intended effects of the shot/drug and the known side effects.
 All drugs have some side effects — some are worse than others.
 In fact, a frequently-prescribed NSAID (non-steroidal anti-inflammatory) is suspected, and in some cases, has been confirmed as the cause of dogs’ deaths.
 (See information on Rimadyl.)
 Knowing the side effects to watch for, as provided in the Client Information Sheet, will prepare you to stop administration of any drug that’s causing troublesome side effects before it’s too late.
-Remember that a veterinarian is permitted to exempt a senior dog from rabies vaccinations on the basis of possible threat to health.
+In some states, a veterinarian is permitted to exempt a senior dog from rabies revaccination on the basis of possible threat to health.

 Perusing the labels on tick and flea medication is scary.
 “Don’t get it on your hands; wash them thoroughly after application to your dog; dispose of the empty vial by wrapping carefully and placing directly in an outside trash container.”
 Other flea and tick medication is systemic, in the form of a pill that your dog ingests.
 Before administering flea and tick medication, evaluate the danger of flea and tick exposure in your dog’s environment.
 In some geographical areas, it may be necessary to use it year-round.
 In others, however, it may be possible to use it less frequently in the winter months than in summer.

 Regular combing, brushing, and bathing — along with frequent vacuuming of surroundings and washing of bedding, etc. — are great methods of defending your dog against diseases and maximizing comfort and health.